Santo Domingo Travel Guide

 Tipping

-Hotels and restaurants generally include a 10 percent service charge as well as tax, but additional tips should be given for good service, as the charge often does not go to the staff who provided the service.
+Hotels and restaurants generally include a 10 percent service charge as well as tax, but additional tips should be given for good service, as the charge often doesn't go to the staff who provided the service.
 Waiters usually receive 10 percent extra for good service.
 For other services, including taxi drivers, tipping is discretionary depending on the service provided.

 Health